bitfinexcom/smidgen/README.md

 smidgen reattach HMBROOZJBZYCFZTRVCDINXBLCAUX9ZREKIDWGLFAFYSFFBVBHDZTBBOCRKPNLEBZIURQXGJNXSU999999
 ```

-We can now monitor the balance of our Multisig wallet:
+We can now monitor the balance of our multisignature wallet:

 ```
 smidgen get-balance --watch LDSWPKCQ9HNPIVHDRUBUWB9ZZPEDFZLYXJNZKIXBFQTWZFVJZJTTOJQWYOR9XVR9NZOQXNQGWQPCCSSWZQPLPDAOIZ
 ```

-Smidgen will print the current balance every 15 seconds:
+smidgen will print the current balance every 15 seconds:

 ```
 Balance: 0 i (0 Mi) - 3s since last update
 ```

-Time for a tea until the funds arrive at our Multisignature Wallet.
+Time for a tea until the funds arrive at our multisignature wallet...

 The IOTA arrived!